Skip to Main Content

 Generally, yes, this is permissible under fair use.
 Apply the four factors of fair use to determine whether the film in question may be used for this purpose and how much of the film may be shown.
 New exemptions under the Digital Millennium Copyright Act permit educators to "rip" clips from videos for educational purposes.

-The film I want to show is on Netflix.
-Can I stream this through my Netflix account in the classroom?
+The film I want to show is on Netflix or some other streaming service.
+Can I stream this through my account in the classroom?

 Streaming services like Netflix and Amazon often have extensive membership agreements that may explicitly prohibit the public screening of content subscribed to, including in a classroom or other public venue.
 By accepting these membership terms, you are entering into a contractual agreement, and the terms of that contract take precedence over any potential exceptions in copyright law.
 Consequently, if Netflix's membership agreement restricts the screening of a film in a classroom, you are obligated to adhere to those terms, even if the face-to-face teaching exception might otherwise permit it.